PowerShell/platyPS/specs/platyps_2.0_update.md

 Priorities

-- Fix schema so that it contains all of the Help Data we need while maintaining as much compatibility as possible with PS 5.1 and Exchange
+- Fix schema so that it contains all the Help Data we need while maintaining as much compatibility as possible with PS 5.1 and Exchange
 - Switch markdown engine to markdig
-- Fix OPS rendering problems (this may require specific changes in PlatyPS)
+- Fix OPS rendering problems (requires specific changes in PlatyPS and OPS)
-  - Set up meeting with Robert after we have YAML conversion to the new schema so we can discuss rendering requirements

 After the initial release, we should look at new features and consider whether we fork the tool to a new no-legacy feature set or try to maintain compatibility going forward (ala PowerShellGet 3.0).